ipfabric/docs/docs/IP_Fabric_Settings/system/ca.md

 After placing the certificate in the directory, you will need to run the `update-ca-certificates` command to link the certificate to the `Trusted Root Certificate Store`.
-Running it should give you an output similar to the
+Running it should give you an output like the following:
-following:

 ```shell
 Updating certificates in /etc/ssl/certs...